agi-inc/skills/README.md

 # 🪄 AI Skills Hub

-AI Skills is an open-source library aiming to simplify the integration of AI Skills into MULTION AI.
+AI Skills Hub is an open-source library aiming to simplify the integration of AI Skills into MULTION AI.

 It provides utility functions to get a list of active skills from [agihub.io](https://agihub.io/) directory, get skill manifests, and extract OpenAPI specifications and load skills.